powerdrillai/powerdrill-mcp/README.md

 - Authenticate with Powerdrill using User ID and Project API Key
 - List available datasets through MCP tools
+- Get detailed overview information for a specific dataset
 - Integration with Claude Desktop and other MCP-compatible clients

 ## Quick Setup